 In some countries Scouting, which was organized and operated according to traditional lines, was suppressed by a change in government.
 This usually happens when a totalitarian regime comes into power.

-After World War I, Scouting was banned by the Soviets in: Russia, Armenia, Ukrainia, and Byelorussia.
+After World War I, Scouting was banned by the Soviets in: Russia, Armenia, Ukraine, and Byelorussia.
 Just prior to World War II, both Mussolini and Hitler disbanded Scouting.
 Fortunately, in the cases of both Italy and Germany, Scouting has been revived and is doing quite well.

 During the later days of WW II, Scouting flourished in the Displaced Persons Camps (DP Camps).
 Scouts furnished, among other services, postal delivery.
-Some of the more desireable Scout postal items are found in the DP Camp mails.
+Some of the more desirable Scout postal items are found in the DP Camp mails.

 At the conclusion of WWII, the Soviets absorbed Estonia, Latvia, and Lithuania and immediately banned Scouting.
 The establishment of Communism controlled Eastern Europe resulted in the ending of Scouting in Albania, Bulgaria, Czechoslovakia, Hungary, Yugoslavia, Poland, and Romania.